Sending your loved ones to a nursing home can be an emotionally wrenching decision.

 How much do nursing homes in Singapore cost?

-The general cost for nursing homes is around $1,200 to $3,500 a month before government subsidy, which ranges from 10% to 75%.
-This cost varies based on the number of people sharing a bedroom and the level of care required.
+According to NTUC Income, the general cost for nursing homes is around $1,200 to $4,500 a month before government subsidy, which ranges from 10% to 75%.
+This cost varies based on the number of people sharing a bedroom, the level of care required, and whether the patient is a Singapore citizen or a PR.
 For those who opt for private single-bed rooms, it will cost around $4,000 to $6,500 a month.
 There are also additional variable charges (where applicable) such as like adult diapers, special feeds, ambulance services, therapy sessions and so on.

 There are two main types of nursing homes in Singapore – private ones and those which are considered Voluntary Welfare Organisations (VWO).